Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Which of these two camps are you in right now?

-On any hiking trail, you put your joints and skeletal muscles through a work out, and inevitably there will be some inflammation, soreness and pain.
+On any hiking trail, you put your joints and skeletal muscles through a good work out, and inevitably there will be some inflammation, soreness and pain.

 This doesn't necessarily lead to injury, but taking good care of yourself is a great injury prevention hiking habit.

 If you're not stretching before and after a hike, please consider stretches as an important prevention strategy.

 Use these tips on how to deal with common hiking issues: